HRV in sport performance

 • Duration: 60 seconds to 2 minutes in the morning is the ideal measurement protocol for reliability and practical applicability in team settings.
 Night measurements are also a valid method.

 • Frequency: To establish a valid baseline, at least three days per week are required.
-More measurements can be beneficial, up to five ideally.
+More measurements can be beneficial, ideally up to five.
 If compliance is an issue, prioritize the three days in the middle of the week, far from matches, to avoid residual fatigue.

-Data analysis: The most important parameters to examine are baseline HRV and the coefficient of variation (CV).
+Data analysis: The most critical parameters to examine are baseline HRV and the coefficient of variation (CV).

 • HRV baseline: computed as the average HRV over a week (or 3-5 days if daily measurements are challenging to obtain).
 An athlete’s average values should be analyzed.
-Typical values are a statistical way to represent historical data collected in the previous 30 to 60 days.
+Typical values are a statistical representation of historical data collected over the previous 30 to 60 days.
 This should give us insights into where we expect the HRV baseline to be, provided no significant stressors are present.
-In case of such significant stressors or issues in responding to training or lifestyle stressors, the baseline will deviate from the expected typical values.
+In cases of substantial stressors or issues in responding to training or lifestyle stressors, the baseline will deviate from typical values.

 • CV: Coefficient of Variation, or the amount of day-to-day variability in HRV.